Medicaid State Plan Amendments and Waiver Authority

 Federal and state governments must ensure that waivers cover all mandatory Medicaid services in the same amount, duration, and scope for all eligible beneficiaries.
 Benefit changes should not deny access to needed care.

 Federal and state governments must ensure waivers demonstrate adequate protections for vulnerable populations.
-That includes Medicaid beneficiaries with disabilities, older adults who need long-term services and supports (LTSS), and people with mental illness or other complex health care needs.
-The adequacy of provider networks must also be ensured.
+Among these populations are Medicaid beneficiaries with disabilities, older adults who need long-term services and supports (LTSS), and people with mental illness or other complex health care needs.
+Protections must include adequate provider networks.

 Access to provider networks

-Federal and state governments should ensure that expansion populations have adequate access to the same or comparable provider networks as those available to non-expansion populations.
+Federal and state governments should ensure that all eligibility populations have adequate access to the same or comparable provider networks.

 Waivers that include Medicaid beneficiaries with disabilities, older adults needing long-term services and supports, and people with mental illness or other complex health needs, federal and state governments must ensure adequate protections for these populations, including adequate provider networks.